-Open here I flung my shutter, when with many a flirt and flutter, in there stepped a stately Raven of the saintly days of yore.
-(Line 37 and 38)
+Open here I flung the shutter, when, with many a flirt and flutter, in there stepped a stately Raven of the saintly days of yore.
+(Lines 37, 38)